29 Time Saved by AI Productivity Tools Statistics

 26. Significant portion use AI tools daily

 28% of employees use AI productivity tools daily.
-Daily users report the highest time savings due to compound efficiency gains.
+Daily users report the biggest time savings, since the efficiency gains keep compounding.

 27. Over half use AI tools at least weekly

 Over half of employees, 52%, use AI tool at least weekly.
-This frequency indicates integration into standard work routines rather than occasional use.
+At that cadence, it has become part of the normal work routine, not an occasional novelty.

 ROI and Performance Benchmarks